bcgov/EPIC.search/tools/embedder/README.md

 The Embedder performs the following operations:

 - Retrieves documents from S3 storage
-- **Validates PDF content** and intelligently skips scanned/image-based documents
+- **Validates PDF content** and processes scanned/image-based documents with OCR
-- Converts PDF content to searchable text
+- Converts PDF content to searchable text using standard extraction or Tesseract OCR
 - Splits documents into manageable chunks
 - Creates vector embeddings for each chunk
 - Stores embeddings in a vector database with rich metadata (including S3 keys)